kazuhiro4949/StringStylizer/README.md

 ## What's this?
 StringStylizer makes NSAttributedString more intuitive with Method chain and Operator.
-Building NSAttributedString is so difficult that it requires us to remember attribute names and types.
+Building NSAttributedString is so difficult because it requires us to remember attribute names and types.
 If you do that with StringStylizer, There is no need to remember them :smiley:

 NSAttributedString has the following format.
 ```swift